 Different cruise lines have different terms and packages for your vacation.
 When it comes to Carnival, there are three major factors that will influence the cost of your cruise fare.
 These are: the type of cabin you book, the length of your cruise and where you are traveling to.
 In order to explain this well, I will use an example of the cruise I took this January on the Carnival Dream.
 It’s possible to find an inside cabin on Carnival for as low as $60/night, but a balcony cabin on the same cruise could cost $200/night, so you need to understand the difference if you would like to have a balcony.

-Traveler’s Tip: An extra charge you might not be aware of before you go on the cruise is the $200 deposit per person.
+Cruising Tip: An extra charge you might not be aware of before you go on the cruise is the $200 deposit per person.
 The day you board, Carnival will charge $200 to your account.
-Don’t worry, it will be returned to you after you return.
-However, they do it so that you already have credit that you could spend while you are on-board and you are more likely to spend all of it if you are not careful.
+Don’t worry, it will be returned to you after you come back.
+However, Carnival does it to incentivize you to could spend more while you are on-board, so be careful!

 Carnival Cruise Cost – What’s Included

-Stateroom cost, dining at select restaurants, on-board shows and entertainment, fitness center, pools, whirlpools and water slides, and year round youth programs are included in the price.
+Stateroom cost, dining at select restaurants, on-board shows and entertainment, fitness center, pools, whirlpools and water slides, and year-round youth programs are included in the price you already paid.
+Now, let’s see what is not included in your cruise price.

 Carnival Cruise Cost Does Not Include